 Beth Lynch, a native of Western North Carolina, joined the Highlander team in Spring of 2009.
-She is the first point of contact for Highlander families and is responsible for enrollment, financial plans and correspondence throughout the year.
-She is mother to Colby, age 24 and Addie, age16.
+She is the first point of contact for Highlander families and is responsible for enrollment and correspondence throughout the year.
+She is mother to Colby, age 27 and Addie, age 19.

 Beth has a MS in Psychology with a specialization in Leadership and Coaching.
 She uses her many years of experience in business operations and her education to serve our families in a personal and meaningful way.